saucelabs/sauce-docs/docs/mobile-apps/automated-testing/espresso-xcuitest/real-devices.md

 JAVA_HOME=$(/usr/libexec/java_home --version 8) java -jar runner.jar config --path <myFile.yml> --accessKey <12345abcde>
 ```

-#### XCUITest Example
+#### XCUITest YAML Example

-This snippet includes all the required options for running an XCUITest suite in conjunction with Sauce Runner for Real Devices.
-It includes the `--devices` option to select devices based on both static and dynamic allocation, and the `--testsToRun` option to set a specific set of classes/tests to run on a device.
+This example YAML file includes all required options for running an XCUITest test suite in conjunction with Sauce Runner for Real Devices:

+* The `--devices` option: use this to select devices based on both static and dynamic allocation.
+* The `--testsToRun` option: use this to set a specific set of classes/tests to run on a device.
 The class(es) specified can be written in Swift or Objective-C.

 ```sh
 # Test framework: "xcuitest" in this example